rsc-ontologies/rxno/docs/flowchart.md

 N: 19
 Y: EXTRUSION

-19. Is the skeleton split into 3 or more fragments?
+19. Is the skeleton split into three or more fragments?
 N: CLEAVING
 Y: FRAGMENTATION

-20. Does the molecule rearrange so that one or more (groups of) atoms move from one atom to another?
+20. Does the molecule rearrange so that one or more atoms move from one atom to another?
 N: 21
 Y: REARRANGEMENT